Business Strategy During a Recession

 How can big businesses survive recessions?

-Big businesses survive recessions by determining what’s working (core competencies) and getting rid of non-essentials (divestments).
-Money raised from these divestments can be reinvested into the business’ highest growth areas, as indicated in the 2021 EY Global Corporate Divestment Study below.
+Big businesses survive recessions by determining their core competencies and divesting non-essential business units.
+Money raised from divestment can be reinvested into the highest growth areas, as indicated in the 2021 EY Global Corporate Divestment Study.

 Source: 2021 EY Global Corporate Divestment Study